somefriggnidiot/IncoBot-TS3/README.md

 Dual-side support for forced disconnects of connected clients.
 **Minimum Permission Level:** Moderator
 **Syntax:** `!kick [clientId] [reason]`
 **Use:** Kicks the client matching the clientId from the server with the provided reason.

+### User Information
+Dual-side support for forced disconnect of connected clients.
+**Minimum Permission Level:** Moderator
+**Syntax:** `!userinfo (query)`
+**Use:** Retrieves information about users whose names the query partially matches.
+Special query `@me` retrieves information about the user who called the command.
+Failing to provide a query results in all online users being returned.

 ## Communication Abilities
 ### Ping/Pong
 Dual-side support for simple bot health-check by having it return a simple phrase when pinged.